GoCD Developer Documentation

 Blank login page with server log showing org.jruby.rack.RackInitializationException: Could not find sass-embedded-x.xx.x in any of the sources

-Ensure that are using the same major Java version (e.g 11
+Ensure that are using the same major Java version (e.g 21, 25 etc) with ./gradlew prepare as you are using to launch the DevelopmentServer within your IDE.

 - If you run Gradle from within the IDE, check the Gradle SDK settings as noted above.